Frequently Asked Questions About Liver Cancer

 A: Here?s an overview of some new prevention and treatment methods being studied:

 Ways to prevent hepatitis infections that cause�liver cancer

 Drugs that treat chronic hepatitis.
 Scientists think hepatitis vaccinations may help prevent many cases of liver cancer.

-New forms of chemotherapy, including drugs that can be taken in higher doses
+New forms of targeted therapy, including drugs that can be taken in higher doses

-Local chemotherapy, which is injected into or near the tumor, with the goal of having fewer side effects than systemic chemotherapy, which goes into the bloodstream and throughout the entire body.
+Local chemotherapy with beads or oil injected into or near the tumor, with the goal of having fewer side effects than systemic chemotherapy, which goes into the bloodstream and throughout the entire body.